 Learn about PayPal’s rise in ReferralCandy’s blog post here.

 Bryan Helmig, Wade Foster, and Mike Knoop were friends before starting Zapier.
 Helmig messaged Foster one day about a “killer web app” that would “extend the functionality of paid apps’ APIs”.
 Launched in June 2012, Zapier started with only 34 app integrations and $1.2 million in funding.
 Today it has over 1,300 app integrations generating an annual revenue of $50 million.

 In the beginning, the founders did not focus on growth, instead prioritizing customer support.
 As they acquired more happy customers, they began to feature far more customer stories on their blog.
 Now the company has become a quintessential example of growth hacking.

 To learn about the four main reasons of how Zapier was able to grow, check out Drift’s blog post.

 Growth and scalability are terms that tend to be used synonymously in describing a business’s expansion.
 But to truly differentiate your company from the competition, you need to have a firm understanding of the difference between the two terms.
-Growth means adding resources as the same rate as adding revenue.
-Scaling is about adding revenue at an exponential rate, while adding resources at an incremental rate.
+Growth means adding resources at the same rate as adding revenue.
+Scaling is about adding revenue at an exponential rate while adding resources at an incremental rate.